 Who its for

-The Power of YOU is for women who are struggling with mental health issues and low self esteem.
-It’s aim is to initiate openness with each other.
-We must remember we are all human, NO ONE is perfect, and EVERYONE makes mistakes.
+The Power of YOU is for women, who are looking for a lifestyle change, a confidence booster, or who simply want to be part of a supportive growing community.
+It’s aim is to initiate openness with each other, and to remember we are all human, NO ONE is perfect, and EVERYONE makes mistakes.

 Let’s ask ourselves…